Docker Benefits – Effective Ways To Overcome Problems Using DockerDeepak Gautam

-The Docker images is the one which are huge in size and that require a lot of network bandwidth.
-We use this type of workflows in order to save that network bandwidth.
+The Docker images are the ones that are huge in size and that require a lot of network bandwidth.
+We use this type of workflow in order to save that network bandwidth.

-Over here we uses a Jenkins server.
+Over here we use a Jenkins server.
 Let us see what exactly this workflow states –

-- A developer write code within an easy-to-write docker file and then,
+- A developer writes code within an easy-to-write docker file and then,

 - Push the code to the Git repository

-- Then the CI tool i.e. Jenkins pull the code from the Git and build an exact environment whatever we needed and that will fulfill all the dependencies required for the microservices and,
+- Then the CI tool i.e. Jenkins pulls the code from Git and builds an exact environment that we needed and that will fulfill all the dependencies required for the microservices and,

-- That environment id deployed onto the Testing, Staging, and Production.
+- That environment is deployed onto the Testing, Staging, and Production.